 The Second Battle of Jiu Valley (Vulcan Pass) took place in 1916.
 Nov 11–14, 1916.

-Who won the Second Battle of Jiu Valley (Vulcan Pass)?
+What was the outcome of the Second Battle of Jiu Valley (Vulcan Pass)?

 The Germany / Austria-Hungary were victorious against the Romania.